LimpidTech/kohana-notifications/README.md

     <?php print View::factory()->render('notifications'); ?>

 You'll notice that the class is set to error on the notification's list item.
 This is simply the second argument passed to **Notifications::append()**.
 You can use any arbitrary string as a classname, or you can leave the second argument empty.
+In the case that you don't provide the class argument, the default value is notify.
+Of course, you can always change this with a custom copy of *modules/notifications/config/notifications.php* in your *application/config/* folder.

-If you prefer not to use the predefined view, you can always access the notifications list with this line of code:
+Furthermore, if you prefer not to use the predefined view, you can always access the notifications list with this line of code:

     $notifications = Notifications::get();

-Now, your notifications variable will be an array.
-If there aren't any notifications to display for the current session, then *$notifications* will be an empty array.
-Otherwise, every item in the $notifications array represents a single notification related to the current session.
+Now, your *$notifications* variable will be an array.
+If there aren't any notifications to display for the current session, then *$notifications* will be empty.
+Otherwise, every item in the $notifications array will be a notification object representing a single notification related to the current session.

 A notification is a basic object with the following properties: